tailark/blocks/README.md

 # Tailark

-Speed up your workflow with responsive, pre-built shadcn-UI blocks designed for marketing websites.
+Speed up your workflow with responsive, pre-built shadcn-UI and Tailwindcss blocks designed for marketing websites.

 [Tailark](https://tailark.com)